Improve your IT Skills

 Our experts will guide you through the range of Information Technology (IT) resources available, both throughout the university and off-campus.
 They can help you choose the best IT resources for your assignments, aid your preparation for the perfect presentation, or simply show you how to construct your essay for maximum impact.

-Timetable for IT Skills workshops running in Summer 2014:
+Timetable for IT Skills workshops running in November 2014:

 LOCATION NVivo 10: Introduction to